 - the total consideration payable for the vehicle (including GST if applicable).

 You can calculate the duty payable on your vehicle, on the duty calculator.

 There is no vehicle registration duty payable on the transfer of registration of a trailer, caravan or motorised wheelchair.
 Some other exemptions from paying vehicle registration duty are available.

 - If you bought the vehicle from someone who had concessional registration and you don’t have a concession, you may have to pay the difference between the concessional registration and standard registration for the remaining period of registration.

 Transfer registration for a modified vehicle to suit a disabled person

-Only a person with a disability, a relative or carer of a person with a disability can apply to transfer the registration of a modified vehicle.
+Only a person with a disability, a relative or carer of a person with a disability can claim a concession when applying to transfer the registration of a modified vehicle.

 Selling heavy vehicles

 If you’re selling a Queensland-registered heavy vehicle that’s part of the National Heavy Vehicle Accreditation Scheme maintenance module and the vehicle will not continue to be in the scheme, you will need to get a certificate of inspection before you can transfer it.